 An honest, real-life review of owning a Pottery Barn York Sofa.
 Includes our specific order details, our thoughts upon arrival, the best fabric option, a three-month review, and a one-year review.
 Tons of helpful information if you’re considering ordering a Pottery Barn couch!

 It took me several months to finally decide to go through with the couch purchase and I did a lot of research prior to that.
 In fact, you may remember I had a whole post dedicated to white and neutral sofas when I started searching last spring.
 However, at the time, I couldn’t find many reviews, specifically on the Pottery Barn York sofa that I had my heart set on.
 I read review after review on sites like Houzz about the quality of various Pottery Barn couches (and the fabrics, specifically), so I knew what not to order.
 After taking a big chance, I ordered two of the York sofas last September during their buy more, save more sale.
-Today I’ll be sharing our view after owning the sofas for some time.
+Today I’ll be sharing our thoughts after owning the couches for some time.

 Now that we’ve owned our sofas for over three months, I thought I would publish my first Pottery Barn York Sofa review.
 My plan down the road is to continue to update this post at various milestones (six months, a year, etc.) so it can be a constant source of info.
 You’ll find these updates near the end of the post in chronological order.